joanpalin/AI-Workshop/Session 4/Cisco_AI_stack_reference.md

 ## A Note on Integration

 Both solutions are designed to work with existing Cisco infrastructure.
 They are not rip-and-replace proposals.
-AI Access integrates with existing network security architecture — including Cisco Secure Access — and extends it to classify and govern AI-specific traffic.
+AI Access integrates with existing network security architecture and extends it to classify and govern AI-specific traffic.
 AI Defense integrates with AI workloads regardless of the underlying model or platform.

 If your organisation has concerns about integration with existing tools or infrastructure, that is the right question for a scoping conversation with the Cisco team.
 The conversation does not require a budget approval or a project plan to start — it requires a one-hour call.